 Variance

-Before we dive into it’s actual sense, let’s go right to the standard deviation.
+Before we dive into its actual sense, let's go right to the standard deviation.

 Standard deviation

 The standard deviation is the same as the variance.
 You express it in the same unit as the mean, whereas you express the variance in squared units.
-You can use both interchangeably as long are you are rigorous with what units you are using.
+You can use both interchangeably as long as you are rigorous with what units you are using.

 Standard deviation